DIY Sharpening System For Knives

 NOTE: The main purpose of the base is to lift the sharpening table and at the same time to serve as a stand that fixes the table in position.

 To build the base start by measuring and cutting all the wood pieces (see all dimensions above – Sharpening station).
-You can make the cuts using a hand saw or a jigsaw crosscut jig.
+You can make the cuts using a hand saw or a jigsaw.

 Cutting wood for a sharpening jig base

-Place the wooden stands in the box and adjust as necessary.
-Take into account the width of the second smaller box so that both fit nicely.
+Set the wooden stands inside the box and adjust them to fit properly.
+Make sure they accommodate the width of the second, smaller box so everything fits snugly.

-Fix the guide rails with smaller wooden slats using wood glue.
-Additionally, you can run several screws in.
+Secure the guide rails in place with smaller wooden slats using wood glue.
+For extra stability, you can also screw them in

 Fixing all wood pieces of the knife sharpening jig base